snknitin/Topic-detection/README.md

 Both algorithms take as input a bag of words matrix (i.e., each document represented as a row, with each columns containing the count of words in the corpus)
 The aim of each algorithm is then to produce 2 smaller matrices;
-a document to topic matrix and a word to topic matrix that when multiplied together reproduce the bag of words matrix with the lowest error.
-A tf-idf transformer is applied to the bag of words matrix that NMF must process with the TfidfVectorizer.

-    LDA on the other hand, being a probabilistic graphical model (i.e. dealing with probabilities) only requires raw counts, so a CountVectorizer is used.
+     A document to topic matrix and a word to topic matrix that when multiplied together reproduce the bag of words matrix with the lowest error.A tf-idf transformer is applied to the bag of words matrix that NMF must process with the TfidfVectorizer.LDA on the other hand, being a probabilistic graphical model (i.e. dealing with probabilities) only requires raw counts, so a CountVectorizer is used.
 Stop words are removed and the number of terms included in the bag of words matrix is restricted to the top 1000.

 ## Problems to solve

-- Identify top ​ ​10 most ​ ​popular ​ ​topics
+- Identify top 10 most popular topics
-- Classifier ​ (or ​ ​topic ​ ​detector)
+- Classifier (or topic detector)

 ## Preprocessing